mcrnjak/sel/README.md

 ```

 SEL comes with only one implementation of this interface which is `mc.sel.identifier.context.MapContextObject`.
 This implementation wraps a `java.util.Map` object.
-It is possible to create other implementations such as
+It is possible to create other implementations, e.g.
-_JavaBeansContextObject_ etc.
+_JavaBeanContextObject_.

-Note: when a method is invoked on an object identifier that method is invoked via reflection on the object which is
+Note: when a method is invoked on an object identifier, that method is invoked via reflection on the object which is
-represented by the context object.
+wrapped by the context object.
 On the other hand, when a property is invoked on an identifier, that call is delegated
 to the `getProperty` or `getPropertyAtIndex` method on the `ContextObject`.

 ## Methods and Properties